-Music, Grade 10, Open (AMI2O)
+Music, Grade 10, Open (AMI2O) (Not scheduled in 2020-21.)

 Students continue to develop their technique and ability with an instrument of their choice.
 They learn fine musicianship both as individuals and as parts of an ensemble.
 Students develop a thorough understanding of the language of music, including its elements, terminology, and history.
 (Note: Students should achieve at least 70% in grade nine music and be able to read music.)